ballerina-platform/module-ballerina-yaml/docs/spec/spec.md

 ## 1. Overview
 This specification elaborates on the functions available in the Yaml library.

-Since the parser is following LL(1) grammar, it follows a non-recursive predictive parsing algorithm which operates in a linear time complexity.
+Since the parser is following LL(1) grammar, it follows a non-recursive predictive parsing algorithm that operates in a linear time complexity.

 ## 2. Compatibility